MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md

 ## SQL Row version change tracking

 A new change tracking option has been added to Finance and Operations to enable incremental synchronization of data using the Dataverse.
 The new change tracking is a prerequisute for several features such as Data archival, Synapse integration, Mobile offline and Relevance search.
-The new change tracking is enabled for Public preview from 10.0.31.
 The goal is to over time unify all existing Fainance and Operations data synchronization frameworks into one that is based on Dataverse synchronization services.
 This topic covers what is required for Track chnages to be selected in PowerApps for Finance and Operations Virtual tables.
-To actually enable Track changes for a Virtual table, see
+For how to actually enable Track changes for a Virtual table, see [Track changes for Finance and operations virtual tables in Dataverse (Preview)](../track-changes-fin-ops-virtual-table.md).

 ## Source tables must have a SQL row version column